magicmonkey/lifxjs/Protocol.md

 38, 39, and 40) to 0x00.
 The white colour appears to have a fairly narrow range, such that 0-10 is very yellow, 14 is a natural white, then 15-30 fades to blue.
 Anything beyond that seems to be very blue.

-## Feedback messages

-The controller bulb appears to send data to the network as UDP packets, but it also sends similar packets down the TCP connection.
-These packets conform to the common elements detailed above.

-If you have more than one bulb, you will get a packet for each bulb with the second address field changed to tell you which bulb the packet is referring to.

-The packet types (byte 32) which I've seen so far:

- * 0x16 seems to be an on/off indicator
- * 0x19 seems to be a name change indicator
- * 0x6b seems to be a complete status indicator

 ### Packet type 0x16 - On / off response